 Arly Macario graduated from Suffolk University in 2018 with her B.A. in Government: Law & Public Policy and Sociology: Crime and Justice.
 Immediately following graduation, she worked at the English Language Center, a summer program at Boston University that serves International youth, and also served with City Year Boston under the AmeriCorps program.
 During her time with City Year, she worked at a K-8 elementary school in Roxbury, MA targeting whole school and individual support in English Language Arts and Mathematics, served as an after school coordinator, and was part of the Service Reserves that helped to beautify schools with painting and building projects.
 Finishing her year with AmeriCorps, Arly is now the College Access Coordinator at La Vida Scholars.
 On a daily basis she is making a huge difference with high achieving, low-income Lynn students as they create their path to college and beyond.
 Arly is a tremendous resource for her students!

 Tina Meetran graduated from Clark University in 2015 with her B.A. in International Development and Social Change with a concentration in Migration and Culture and a M.A. in Community Development and Planning.
 Following her studies, Tina returned to College Visions where she had received counseling as a senior in high school for her college search process.
-As the College Access Program Director at College Visions in Providence, she and two Access Counselors give individualized advising to 70 low-income, first-generation 12th graders in support of their process to enroll in college.
+As the College Access Executive Director, she and the CV staff advise 70 low-income, first-generation 12th graders in support of their process to enroll in college.
 College Visions also follows their students through the college experience, resulting in a 65% graduation rate within six years, more than three times the national average for low-income, first generation students.
 While Tina studied at Clark, her future goals included working with refugees and immigrants.
-She currently is living out this goal by creating a guide entitled “Advising Undocumented Student in Rhode Island for College Access.”
+She recently created a guide entitled “Advising Undocumented Students in Rhode Island for College Access.”
 College Visions and the City of Providence is fortunate to have one of their own giving back and helping RI youth access and graduate from college!

 Stephanie Livsey graduated from Rensselaer Polytechnic Institute in 2010 with her BS in Electrical Engineering.
 Since then, she has been working at BAE Systems in Nashua, New Hampshire.
 While working at BAE, she also attended evening classes at Worcester Polytechnic Institute to obtain her Master’s degree in Electrical and Computer Engineering, which she received in 2013.
 In her current role of Engineering Manager at BAE, she leads teams that design new products and manages internal professional development and mentoring programs for junior engineers, interns, and new hires.
 Additionally, Stephanie runs a program at BAE called “Women in Technology” that brings young women in high school on-site to explore careers in engineering.
 When she’s not busy at work, Stephanie runs marathons and spends time with her dog.